- ICH GCP

 Time Frame: Up to 6 months after PTx procedure

-Number of doctor visits/emergency department visits or hospital admissions due to persistent hypercalcemia and/or associated symptoms after parathyroidectomy procedure will be categorized as binary (yes or no)
+Number of participants who required a doctor visit/emergency department visit and/or hospital admission due to persistent hypercalcemia and/or associated symptoms after the parathyroidectomy procedure will be categorized as binary (yes or no) if any follow-up visits or admissions occurred.

 Up to 6 months after PTx procedure